litentry/hackathons/README.md

 Participants must submit their projects by **Thursday, November 16, at 2 PM**.

 Online participation is accepted, but we encourage the team to be available for on-site presentations.
-The event can accommodate a maximum of 6 teams, so make sure to register as soon as possible to secure your spot.

 ## Location